pivot-access-ltd/bma-offline-docs/src/how-to-use-vault-to-protect-your-maas-secrets-6534.md

 For MAAS to be able to integrate with Vault, a few steps are required.
 Specifically, you must get a role_id and wrapped_token via Vault CLI (follow the instructions from [Hashicorp Vault](https://learn.hashicorp.com/tutorials/vault/approle-best-practices?in=vault/auth-methods#approle-response-wrapping)).

-As a summary only, these can be performed by a Vault admin using the `vault` CLI.
+As an example only, MAAS can be configured by a Vault admin using the `vault` CLI.

 1) The `approle` engine must be enabled.
 This can be checked with: